mtrudel/thousand_island/README.md

 and a `ConnectionSupervisor` which supervises the processes backing individual client connections.
 Every time a client connects to the server's port, one of the `Acceptor`s receives the connection in the form of a socket.
-It then creates a new `ConnectionWorker` process to manage this connection, and immediately waits for another connection.
+It then creates a new `Connection` process to manage this connection, and immediately waits for another connection.
 It is worth noting that `Acceptor` processes are long-lived, and normally live for the entire period that the `Server` is running.

-A `ConnectionWorker` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Socket` struct, passing it to a configured `Handler` module which defines the application level logic of a server.
+A `Connection` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `Connection` processes encapsulate the connection state in a `Socket` struct, passing it to a configured `Handler` module which defines the application level logic of a server.

-This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `ConnectionSupervisor` access when creating new `ConnectionWorker` processes.
+This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `ConnectionSupervisor` access when creating new `Connection` processes.
 Each `AcceptorSupervisor` subtree functions nearly autonomously, improving scalability and crash resiliency.

 Graphically, this shakes out like so: